Jbleezy/BO2-Reimagined/README.md

 * Increased trigger radius
 * Decreased upgraded ammo cost from 4500 to 2500

+## Mystery Box
+* Decreased weapon pickup time from 12 seconds to 9 seconds

 ## Perks
 * No longer deactivated if the perk machine is powered off